- 📨 Inbox

 - Organize groups

-- Filter data by tags, properties, metadata and more
+- Filter data by tags, properties, customers and more

 - Capture insights in the form of Stories